 That’s it.
 Thanks for reading.
-If you made it to the end let us know what you think about this articlein the comments.
-If you like this article then please share with your friends.
+If you made it to the end let us know what you think about this article in the comments.
+Share this article with your friends.

-If you have any questions about “hydropower plant layout” let me know in comments
+If you have any questions about “hydro power plant diagram” let me know in comments.

 Subscribe to our newsletter to get notification of our new articles.